Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 **Q.2.d.** Physicists estimate that there are 10<sup>80</sup> atoms in the known Universe ([link to popular science article describing how this number was estimated](https://www.universetoday.com/36302/atoms-in-the-universe/)).
 How does the number of atoms in the known Universe compare to the number of possible microbial genomes?

+Note: Use a calculator that can handle large numbers.
+Or use Log to compare the exponents of large numbers.

 ## (Q3) How much of the Evolutionary "Search Space" has been Searched?
 (35 points)

 In the previous problem, we estimated how big is the space of all possible microbial genomes (spoiler: very big).
 In this problem, we will estimate how much of this space has been searched.
 Thanks to a long-term evolution [experiment](http://myxo.css.msu.edu/) it is possible to estimate that *E. coli* has a mutation rate on the order of 10<sup>-10</sup> (mutations)/(base x generation) [bionumber-source](https://bionumbers.hms.harvard.edu/bionumber.aspx?&id=105813).